tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/slick/docs/TROUBLESHOOTING.md

      As the issue with similar setup never happens with Photobox nor PhotoSwipe, we can only conclude Slick with lazyload onDemand just doesn't play nice with Colorbox.
+   * Photobox is best for:
+     - infinite true + slidesToShow 1
+     - infinite false + slidesToShow N

+      If "infinite true + slidesToShow > 1" is a must, but you don't want dup thumbnails, simply override the JS to disable 'thumbs' option.

-5. Slick carousel is designed for multi-value fields.
+5. Slick carousel is designed for multi-value fields, specific to D7.
    Unfortunately no handy way to disable formatters for single value at D7.
    So the formatter is available even for single value, but not actually functioning, please ignore it till we can get rid of it at D7.